fief-dev/docs/docs/configure/clients.md

 ![Create client from admin dashboard](/assets/images/admin-clients-create.png)

 !!! tip "When should I create a new client?"
-    If you have several applications authenticating to your Fief workspace, you should consider creating new clients.
+    If you have several applications authenticating to your Fief instance, you should consider creating new clients.
 Typically, if you have both a web and a mobile application, it's usually a good idea to have a client for each one.

     This way, it's easier to track down where the tokens come from and mitigates the risk of compromising data if one of the application has a security breach.